Last Updated on by Karl

 There’s nothing worse than wanting to learn a new, practical skill… Only to then watch the instructor walk you through every single top-menu item, tooltip, or the history of the damn thing.
 Get to the point.

-Instructions were easy to follow, the video accompanying the narration was of a very high standard, and the exercise files (a 1.3 GB download) that accompanied the course contained everything I needed in a neatly organized folder structure.
+On top of that, instructions were easy to follow, the video accompanying the narration was of a very high standard, and the exercise files (a 1.3 GB download) that accompanied the course contained everything I needed in a neatly organized folder structure.

-Although I never used the feature, each course offers a very cool Q&A interface that’s accessible while watching the course content.
+Although I never used the feature, each individual course offers a very cool Q&A interface that’s accessible while watching the course content.

 As you can see from the example, the Q&A section even allows for nested replies, making this a genuinely helpful source of support.